Climate Change Investment Init - GuruFocus.com

 The following companies were selected to receive investments for 2023:

 Aclima is pioneering an entirely new way to diagnose the health of our air and track climate-changing pollution.
-Their professional analytics software, Aclima Pro, translates billions of scientific measurements into environmental intelligence for governments, companies, and communities.
+Their professional analytics software, Aclima Pro, translates the billions of scientific measurements of air pollution, greenhouse gases, and air toxics captured by Aclima's mobile mapping network into environmental intelligence for governments, companies, and communities.
 Aclima is a purpose-driven technology company catalyzing bold climate action that protects public health, reduces emissions, and delivers clean air for all.

 A company that utilizes a zero-waste carbon-neutral platform to repurpose non-recyclable plastic waste into an award-winning construction-grade alternative building material to help clean up the planet and revitalize neighborhoods everywhere.